Michael Cooke (journalist)

 Michael Cooke is a journalist and publishing executive.
 He was the editor of the Toronto Star, Canada's largest-circulation daily newspaper.

 Life and career

 Cooke was born and raised in England.
 Cooke was first employed "in a small English coastal town" before making the move to Fleet Street.

 Move to Canada

 Cooke then secured work in Canada as a copy editor for the Toronto Star from 1974–77, where he finished as Assistant National Editor.

-He joined the Montreal Gazette in 1977 as assistant city editor.
+He moved from Toronto to joined the Montreal Gazette in 1977 as assistant city editor.
 While serving as city editor, he was awarded a 1982 Southam fellowship, providing eight months of study at the University of Toronto.
 He then took a position as a joint managing editor for the Gazette.

 In 1992, he was appointed managing editor of the Edmonton Journal.